AziDesigns/IRLKTANE/README.md

 - 1.1.
 Needed Libraries/ Files
 - 1.2.
 Installation
 2. Components
+3. Modules
-3. Built With
+4. Built With
-4. Authors
+5. Authors
-5. Credits
+6. Credits

 #### 1. Getting Started
 These instructions will get you a copy of the project up and running.